schmartmann/datadog_writing_test/readme.md

 ## Sinatra Turntable

-Sinatra Turntable is a full model-view-controller (MVC) framework with two principal components:
+Sinatra Turntable is a full-stack framework with two principal components:

 - A **Sinatra** web server.
 - A PostgreSQL database with an **ActiveRecord** wrapper.